eanplatter/parseQueue/README.md

 We should have created our postData function in our service that takes in a question.
 In the data section of that $http request, we said: data: {text: question}.
 Now we want to add another key-value pair to the questions so that they have not only a text attribute, but also a status attribute.

+Let's do that by just creating a default status of 'red'.
+We will say new questions have the status of 'red', while questions that are 'being helped' will have a status of 'yellow'.

+This will make it easy for our filters to know where to show new and old questions.